AlmaLinux/almalinux.org/content/blog/almalinux-88-now-available.md

 ## Release Notes and More Information

 AlmaLinux 8.8 brings enhancements and features that provide a more stable and secure open hybrid cloud foundation, to help deliver workloads, applications and services for multiple environments faster and with less effort.
-Realmd system role, OpenSCAP and other security-related updates allow simple managmement of security and compliance.
+Realmd system role, OpenSCAP and other security-related updates allow simple management of security and compliance.
 Improvements to application streams provide compilers, runtime languages, databases and web server updates.
 This release also continues to make it easier to automate and standardize systems with enhancements to the web console and new system roles.
 New container capabilities allow the development and management of containerized deployments more easily.

 You can read more about this release by checking out the [Release Notes](https://wiki.almalinux.org/release-notes/8.8.html).